AOSSIE-Org/Agora-Android/CONTRIBUTING.md

 If you face **any** problems, feel free to ask our community at [Gitter](https://gitter.im/AOSSIE/Agora-Android)

 ## Running the application
-To use Facebook login, get your fb_api_key and fb_api_scheme from [here](https://developers.facebook.com/apps/).And then add the following variables.
+To use Facebook login, get your fb_api_key and fb_api_scheme from [here](https://developers.facebook.com/apps/).And then add these following variables.
    1) Update your local.properties with these two variables 1.1) "fbApiKey" and enter your fb api key
       1.2) "fbApiScheme" and enter your fb api scheme